rubenerd/rubenerd.com/content/post/2016/sell-or-promote-spam.markdown

 ---
 title: "Sell or promote spam"
-summary: "Take it further?
+abstract: "Take it further?
 You mean, like Pluto?"
 date: "2016-11-04T11:08:00+10:00"
 category: Internet
 tag: